opus1993/pubrepo/content/post/2021-05-21-data-evangelist-part-12/index.md

 projects: []
 ---

 Technology on its own will never be enough.
-To have a tangible, sustainable impact on decision making in our company, through our network, and across our industry, we build productive, effective, and collaborative teams.
+To have a tangible, sustainable impact on decision making in our company, through our network, and across our industry, we build productive, effective, diverse, collaborative teams of people.
 This post covers highlights from the world we work in, including:

 -   We Predict,
 -   Building teams panel,